Early Years at Knayton

 ‘Target time’ is also used to either provide extra support to individuals and small groups of children or to extend and challenge, in line with our Keep Up Not Catch Up approach.
 ‘Target time’ activities are planned by adults prior to the session and are based on ongoing assessments and the children’s interests.

 In Early Years, we have a rigorous approach to phonics teaching.
 Children work together with targeted support.
-We use ‘Letters and Sounds’ to inform our planning and a large variety of practical activities, both inside and outdoors.
+We use our chosen programme ‘Little Wandle’ to inform our planning and a large variety of practical activities, both inside and outdoors.
 Each phonics adult-led session comprises of four parts: revisit/review; teach; practise and apply.
 This ensures that children make rapid progress.
 Each child has a phonics pack and two books they take home to support their early reading skills.
-Their reading books link to the Phonics sound they are being taught and they can choose a library book to read for pleasure.
+Their reading books link to the Phonics sound they are being taught and they can also choose a library book to read for pleasure.

 Parents as Partners